All Episodes

 The couple was arguing when Roderick Vesey tossed the carrot.

-I have warned you people, I don't know how many times about carrots.
+I have warned you people, I don't know how many times, about carrots.

 They are deadly.

-I will guarantee you, uh ladies and gentlemen, that everybody who has been in an automobile accident has had carrots in uh the recent months prior to the accident.
+And this is just, I mean, maybe a new use or a new way that these dangerous vegetables can harm you, but I will guarantee you, ladies and gentlemen, that everybody who has been in an automobile accident has had carrots in the recent months prior to the accident.

 Everybody who's had a heart attack has eaten carrots.

-Uh everybody who's diabetic has eaten carrots.
+Everybody who's diabetic has eaten carrots.

 I lost my hearing.